 - Paper Structure

-- The paper will provide the student with an opportunity to demonstrate at an advanced-level knowledge and expertise in physical and psychosocial assessment, differential diagnosis and clinical decision making in order to achieve the competencies for advanced nursing practice.
-Undertaking the therapeutics paper with concurrent workplace supervision provides advanced nursing practice development.
+The paper will provide the student with an opportunity to demonstrate at an advanced-level knowledge and expertise in physical and psychosocial assessment, differential diagnosis and clinical decision making in order to achieve the competencies for advanced nursing practice.
+Undertaking this paper with concurrent workplace supervision provides advanced nursing practice development.

 - Teaching Arrangements

 Three Study blocks - Two 3-day study blocks and one 2-day study block

 Recommended: DiPiro J. et al. (2016).
 Pharmacotherapy: A Pathophysiologic Approach.
 (11th ed.).
 Sydney: McGraw-Hill.